mijuny/claude-tools/README.md

 1. **claude-ask** - Command-line tool for asking Claude questions and getting responses
 2. **claude-bash** - Generate and execute bash commands using natural language
 3. **claude-fix** - Fix issues in scripts and files using Claude
+4. **claude-agent** - A CLI agent that uses Claude AI to execute system tasks
-4. **claude-vim** - Vim plugin for seamless Claude integration in your editor
+5. **claude-vim** - Vim plugin for seamless Claude integration in your editor

 All tools use the secure `tulikieli` credential manager to retrieve your Claude API key.